madara-tribe/ROS-PCL-3DPointClouds-Pipeline/README.md

 This is the Pipeline to create 3D PointCloud Dataset for Machine learning from Lidar.

-Mainly using ROS, this includes realsense-lidar, capture depth-image, crate PCD(Point Clod Data), meshlab annotation .etc .
+Mainly using ROS, this includes realsense-lidar, capture depth-image, crate PCD(Point Clod Data), PCL preprosecing, meshlab annotation .etc .

 # Version
 - Ubuntu 20.04